Everyone has a different set of needs when it comes to personal financial management.

 YNAB’s primary objective is to help you avoid overspending and avoid living paycheck to paycheck.
 So, follow the program and spend your money appropriately, and eventually, YNAB will have you spending money from last month rather than what you just earned.

 If you get off track and happen to overspend, YNAB will tell you what needs to be done to get back on track.
-You’ll have to make some sacrifices, but the guidance advantages it offers put it apart from other personal finance software Canada.
+You’ll have to make some sacrifices, but the guidance advantages it offers put it apart from other personal finance software in Canada.

 2. Runner-Up, Best Overall Personal Finance Software: Quicken